ScottLogic/blog/_posts/2023-11-08-testing-LLM-based-applications-strategy-and-challenges.markdown

 * Non-determinism in tests
 * Costs of running tests
-* Statistical nature of AI testing - i.e. not having 100% pass rate is normal
+* Statistical nature of AI testing - i.e, not having 100% pass rate is normal

 ## **Testing LLM-Based vs. Traditional Apps**
 As a testing professional with years of experience, I usually approach software testing with confidence.
 However, this time, in the face of testing a Generative AI powered, LLM(Large Language Model)-based application, I find myself confronting unusual challenges.